MicrosoftDocs/visualstudio-docs/docs/test/writing-unit-tests-for-c-cpp.md

 ms.author: "mblome"
 manager: "ghogen"
 ---
-# Writing unit tests for C/C++
+# Write unit tests for C/C++
+You can write and run your C++ unit tests by using  the **Test Explorer** window, just like for other languages.
+For more information about using **Test Explorer**, see [Run unit tests with Test Explorer](run-unit-tests-with-test-explorer.md).

+> ![NOTE]
-Unit testing C++ code in Visual Studio is based on **Test Explorer**, just like for other languages.
-Some features such as Live Unit Testing, Coded UI Tests and IntelliTest are not supported for C++.
+> Some features such as Live Unit Testing, Coded UI Tests and IntelliTest are not supported for C++.

-Visual Studio includes these C++ test frameworks:
+Visual Studio includes these C++ test frameworks with no additional downloads required:
- -  Microsoft Unit Testing Framework for C++ (full integration)
+ -  Microsoft Unit Testing Framework for C++
- -  Google Test (full integration)
+ -  Google Test
- -  Boost.Test (partial integration)
+ -  Boost.Test
- -  CTest  (partial integration)
+ -  CTest

-In addition, you can write your own test adapter for whatever framework you would like to use within Visual Studio.
+In addition to the installed frameworks, you can write your own test adapter for whatever framework you would like to use within Visual Studio.
 A test adapter can integrate unit tests with the **Test Explorer** window.
 Several third-party adapters are available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com).
 For more information, see [Install third-party unit test frameworks](install-third-party-unit-test-frameworks).

 **Visual Studio 2017 version 15.5**